warncke/immutable-app-component/README.md

         ...
     }

-`preGet` is called with the component instance and the name of the property to get.
+`preGet` is called with the name of the property to get.
 If `preGet` returns a value this value will be returned to the caller of `get` and `postGet` will be called.

 #### preRefresh